 The only known ways to cancel opening a door is to use either KoRL's text, Sturgeon's text during the intro, or use Wind's Requiem Storage.
 Other texts usually don't work.

-When you store opening a door, the door freezes, and becomes unable to be opened.
-After you store a door, if you open another door, one of two things will happen.
+For doors that are not swinging doors, such as the doors inside dungeons, Door Cancel and Door Teleport are not possible.
+However another trick known as Door Storage is possible.
+When you store opening such a door, the door freezes, and becomes unable to be opened.
+If you then open another door, one of two things will happen:

 It is currently unknown how to force one of the two results, if it's even possible.